Team Leader Frequently Asked Questions

 There could be many reasons a beach is unavailable for a cleanup on a particular date.
 It’s possible another Team Leader has already scheduled a cleanup for the same location on that date.
 When a cleanup is scheduled at a location, the day before and the day after are also blocked in the system, so there aren’t cleanups right after one another.

 Additionally, sometimes our state or local park partners have requested we block off a particular day for a special event or safety reason.

 When a particular date is blocked, try selecting another date or location.
 If you believe the problem is in error, or want to inquire about hosting a cleanup on the same day as another group, please contact us at firstname.lastname@example.org.

 How do I recruit participants for my cleanup?

 Recruitment for your cleanup is limited only by your imagination!
 We have many resources to help you get started.
-On the resources page, there are links to customizable event flyers, social media post templates, and even a press release template.
+On the Team Leader Resources page, there are links to customizable event flyers, social media post templates, and even a press release template.
 Local publications love to hear about and promote community events!

 Can I share on social media about my cleanup?

 Yes!
 Please feel free to recruit for your cleanup on social media, or post pictures, quotes, or thoughts during or after your cleanup.
 We’d love to see your contribution!
 Make sure to tag us @A4GL on Twitter or @Alliance4GreatLakes on Instagram and your photos might be shared on our social media channels or in our annual Adopt-a-Beach reporting.

 How do I view or print a list of registrants for my cleanup?